NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 Before you continue, you need to copy the *OpenStack RC file* which you downloaded from the Dashboard to your instance.

 You may use any method to copy files to your instance, as discussed in [Module 7](/package07/sections/copyFiles.html), e.g. using the FTP client *FileZilla*.
-In the following instructions, we are going to apply the *command line* option to copy our OpenStack RC file accross.
+In the following instructions, we are going to apply the *command line* option to copy our OpenStack RC file across.

-* On **Linux or Mac OSX**, you can use the *scp* command to do this:
+* On **Linux or Mac OS X**, you can use the *scp* command to do this:

     ``` scp -i ~/.ssh/Nectar_Key <path-to-your-openrc-file> ubuntu@NNN.NNN.NNN.NNN:```